-Tyco Fire Products and its subsidiary Chemguard are defendants in two recently filed lawsuits in Marinette County, Wisconsin alleging damages due to the historical use of AFFF products at Tyco's Fire Technology Center in Marinette, Wisconsin.
+Tyco Fire Products and Chemguard are defendants in one lawsuit in Marinette County, Wisconsin alleging damages due to the historical use of AFFF products at Tyco's Fire Technology Center in Marinette, Wisconsin.
 The putative class action, Joan & Richard Campbell for themselves and on behalf of other similarly situated v.
-Tyco Fire Products LP and Chemguard Inc., et al (Marinette County Circuit Court, filed Dec.
-17, 2018) alleges PFOA/PFOS contaminated groundwater migrated off Tyco's property and into residential drinking water wells causing both personal injuries and property damage to the plaintiffs.
+Tyco Fire Products LP and Chemguard Inc., et al. (Marinette County Circuit Court, filed Dec.
+17, 2018) alleges PFAS (including PFOA/PFOS) contaminated groundwater migrated off Tyco's property and into residential drinking water wells causing both personal injuries and property damage to the plaintiffs; Tyco and Chemguard removed this case to the United States District Court for the Eastern District of Wisconsin and it has been transferred to the MDL.
 A second lawsuit, Duane and Janell Goldsmith individually and on behalf of H.G. and K.G v.
 Tyco Fire Products LP and Chemguard Inc., et al. (Marinette County Circuit Court, filed Dec.
-17, 2018) was also filed by a family alleging personal injuries due to contaminated groundwater.
+17, 2018) was also filed by a family alleging personal injuries due to contaminated groundwater; this case has been dismissed without prejudice.

-The Group is vigorously defending these cases and believes that it has meritorious defenses to class certification and the claims asserted.
+The Group is vigorously defending the above AFFF matters and believes that it has meritorious defenses to class certification and the claims asserted.
 However, there are numerous factual and legal issues to be resolved in connection with these claims, and it is extremely difficult to predict the outcome or ultimate financial exposure, if any, represented by these matters, but there can be no assurance that any such exposure will not be material.
 The Group is also pursuing insurance coverage for these matters.